taras-i-fedyk/lunch-places/README.md

 * `biz/data/GeoState.kt` - a global state to be shared between any interested parties across the app.
 It consists of two elements: the status of determining the current location and the status of searching for lunch places.
 The above statuses include all the relevant information like arguments, results, and error types.

 * `biz/GeoVM.kt` - a strategic ViewModel binding all the layers of the app together, in line with the MVVM pattern.
 This ViewModel serves as a producer of the GeoState.
 Since it is responsible for the following: determining the current location (based on the location permission level) and searching for lunch places (based on the search settings).
-And it has to be noted that searching for lunch places always includes determining the current location.
+And it has to be noted that searching for lunch places always includes determining the current location (albeit in an efficient overhead-less way).

 * `biz/util/ReplaceableLauncher.kt` - a utility for launching coroutines in such a way that a newly launched coroutine gracefully replaces the previously launched one.
 It is used by the GeoVM to avoid potential conflicts between multiple simultaneously running instances of the same operation.